nbari/zunzuncito/docs/Quickstart.rst

 Tu have a ZunZun instance up and running in Google App Engine you can use the following configuration.

-.. sidebar:: line 12
+.. sidebar:: main.app

-   :script: *main* is the main.py fileand *app* is the instance of zunzun
+   :script: *main* is the main.py file *app* is the instance of zunzun

 Contents of the **app.yaml** file:

 .. code-block:: rest
    :linenos:
+   :emphasize-lines: 13

    application: <your-GAE-application-id>
    version: 1